VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 10. Print!

 ## Known Issues
+* No doors.
+They add weight and aid nothing.
+You're on your own if you want them!
 * This will offset your nozzle 15.4mm to the left.
 You can move your bed over.
 * Putting it together is a nuisance.
 * You have to drill a hole in your Bondtech aluminum plate for the left Voron mount screw.
 Just do it; it's only aluminum.